csc-training/summerschool/programming/fortran/docs/07_Further_useful_features.md

 - Procedures can also be assigned to operators
     - For example **`*`**, **`+`**, **`-`**, **`==`**, **`<`**, **`>`**
     - Own operator names can be used too, for example **`.dot.`**
-- Especially useful together with user-defined datatypes
+- Especially useful together with user-defined data types

 # Overloading operators